afinetooth/afinetooth.github.io/_posts/2020-09-25-add-test-coverage-to-your-ci-pipeline-production.markdown

   add_filter "/spec/"
 end
 ```
-Here we require `simplecov-lcov`, and we tell Simplecov to do two things.
+Here we require `simplecov-lcov`, and we tell Simplecov to do two things:

 First, combine multiple report files into a single file.